-Mount Batur Sunrise Trekking is one of the most popular things to do when visiting Bali.
+Hiking Mount Batur at sunrise is one of the most popular things to do in Bali.
 So here’s all you need to know when planning your trip.

 Mount Batur is located in the far north east of Bali, around 40km from Ubud and a 1 hour 30 mins drive by car.

 It is not possible to trek Mount Batur without a guide, therefore transport to and from your accommodation will be included in your tour.